ten7/handbook.ten7.com/040-our-benefits.md

 * Any PTO you have remaining at the end of the year will roll over to the following year and will continue to accrue only until you've reached your avaialable maximum.
 As an example, let's say you have 10 days of available PTO per year.
 If, at the end of X year, you have 5 days remaining, those 5 days will roll over to the following year and will continue to accrue until you've accrued 10 total days for that year (your maximum).

 In addition to your PTO days, you have two paid days off annually to use for professional development.
 You can find additional details about this in the Professional Development section of this handbook.

-### Planning for Time Off

-When you need to take time off, communicate with your teammates to make sure nothing slips through the cracks while you’re out.

-To request time off, you will log in to your Gusto account and enter the dates needed for PTO.
-Once you receive an email that your request has been approved, a calendar invite will automatically be set up for you, so everyone else can see you'll be out.

-If you need to edit or delete your PTO request, adjust the Gusto request.

-Visit the following Google Drive document for the step-by-step process to [request PTO](https://drive.google.com/drive/u/1/folders/12uAPtkLc4Ek8JMxPoo63-M0rflV8j6r0).

-### Logging PTO in Harvest

-Log your PTO time using the "TEN7 Time Off" project in Harvest.

 ## Personal Wellness time